-I am increasingly being asked to take a look at modern clocks so I now have a fast-track service dedicated to that.
-Generally, these are either battery or mechanical clocks that the owner has had from new, so they're usually less than 25 years old.
+I am increasingly being asked to take a look at modern clocks so I now have a service dedicated to that.
+Generally, these are mechanical clocks that the owner has had from new, so they're usually less than 25 years old.

 Providing they're regularly oiled, they should not need cleaning for the first ten years from new.
 But if not cared for it can be cheaper to replace the movement rather than to repair it.
 For more about this see my page dedicated to Hermle and their movements.

-In my opinion Kieninger make better movements, truer to the ones they made a hundred years ago, with polished, heavy brass plates.
+In my opinion their German competitors, Kieninger, make better movements, truer to the ones they produced a hundred years ago, with polished, heavy brass plates.
 But they are twice the price.
-So you may be lucky enough to find that yours has a Kieninger movement instead but they, too, are German.
+So you may be lucky enough to find that yours has a Kieninger movement instead.

 In many cases (Hermle included) it is possible to clean a modern movement very economically without completely dismantling it, using cavitation techniques of an ultrasonic tank; tiny bubbles are formed and when they burst, they blast dirt from virtually every nook and cranny.
-Usually, the cost of cleaning a three train movement in this way is half the cost of a full strip & clean so at around £65, it is very economic (and only a third of the cost of fitting a new replacement).
-For this to be possible, however, it must either be weight-driven or the mainspring barrels must be removeable without having to separate the plates, so that they can be opened, the mainsprings cleaned, dried separately by hand and re-greased.
-Whatever anyone tells you, if you leave the barrels in the movement while cleaning it in a water-based ammonia solution, you're setting yourself up for trouble in the long term.
-It's impossible to dry the springs so they will quickly oxidise; surface rust will then form, impairing their smooth free-flowing capability and the clock will stop - probably just after their guarantee expires!
+Usually, the cost of cleaning a three train movement in this way is less than half the cost of a full strip & clean.
+For this to be possible, however, it must either be weight-driven or the mainspring barrels must be removable without having to separate the plates, so that they can be opened, the mainsprings cleaned, dried separately by hand, and re-greased.
+Whatever anyone tells you, if you leave the barrels in the movement while immersing it in a cleaning solution, diluted ammonia-based or otherwise, you're setting yourself up for trouble in the long term.
+It's impossible to clean tightly bound mainspring surfaces, or to dry the springs afterwards let alone re-grease them so they will quickly fail.
+If you use a water-based cleaner, surface rust will also form, impairing their smooth free-flowing capability and the clock will stop - probably just after their guarantee expires!

 If the mainspring barrels cannot be lifted out on their own then I'm afraid that a full strip and clean is the only option.